Costa Rica Itinerary: 7-10 Days

 Bridge over the forest canopy in the National Park

-LODGINGCabinas Vista al Golfo : A rustic place with a gorgeous, sweeping view
+LODGING: Cabinas Vista al Golfo : A rustic place with a gorgeous, sweeping view

 DAY 4 – Monteverde: Zip Lining

-Since zip-lining or doing a “canopy tour” is a quintessential part of any Costa Rica visit, its best to do it here in Monteverde!
+Since zip-lining or doing a “canopy tour” is a quintessential part of any Costa Rica visit, its best to do it here in Monteverde.
 The zip-lining here is among the best in the world!

-We went with the company Selvatura (I highly recommend!), and did the 3 hour canopy tour.
-We had SO MUCH FUN even with the rain.
+We had SO MUCH FUN even in the rain.
 The company provides round-trip transport from your hotel too.
-When we returned to town, we got dinner at a tree-house restaurant.

 Monteverde, Zip Lining, Santa Elena, Costa Rica